hason29/Windows-Optimization-Toolbox/README.md

 • Only use MSI Mode if you have a NVIDIA/AMD graphics card!

 # Disclaimer
 I do NOT take responsibility for what may happen to your system!
-Run script at your own risk!
+Run the script at your own risk!